-9 Any person claiming to be aggrieved by actions of the Police (A) 10 may file a written complaint against the department or any of its officers.
-The 11 [POCPOB] shall submit rules and regulations governing citizen complaint 12 procedures to the [Mayor and] City Council for approval, including rules and 13 regulations relative to time limits, notice and other measures to insure 14 impartial review of citizens' complaints against members of the police 15 department.
-[Anonymous complaints may accepted but must contain 16 sufficient detail such as time, location, date and as much officer information 17 as possible such as badge number, police unit number, or other descriptive 18 facts, including any footage or recordings that may have captured the 19 incident.]
+15 Any person claiming to be aggrieved by actions of the Police (A) 16 may file a written complaint against the department or any of its officers [no 17 later than 120 days after the date of the action complained of].
+The [POCPOB] 18 shall submit rules and regulations governing citizen complaint procedures to 19 the [Mayor and] City Council for approval, including rules and regulations 20 relative to time limits, notice and other measures to insure impartial review of 21 citizens' complaints against members of the police department.
+[Anonymous] 22 complaints may accepted but must contain sufficient detail such as time.
+23 location, date and as much officer information as possible such as badge 24 number, police unit number, or other descriptive facts, including any footage 25 or recordings that may have captured the incident.
+If the RO determines that a 26 citizen complaint is determined to not merit further investigation, the RO shall 27 notify the complainant by certified mail within fifteen days of the 28 determination.]
+29 [In cooperation with the IRORO, T-t]he Mayor shall designate (B) 30 civilian city staff to receive written citizen complaints at various locations